Birthday: July 22, 1977

 Two stints with different teams’ minor league clubs proved fruitless, but his old club, the San Francisco Giants, re-acquired him in the 2010 offseason.
 When Barry Zito went down with an injury in early 2011, the club called on Vogelsong to patch the leak, and he did more than that.
 In fact, his 6-1 record and 2.07 ERA at the All-Star break earned him a spot on the NL roster.
 This made him just the third foreign player in history to play in NPB and later make it to an MLB all-star game – joining Cecil Fielder (Hanshin) and Alfonso Soriano (Hiroshima).
 Vogelsong would finish the season tied for the club lead with 13 wins.

 Vogelsong’s biggest contributions to the Giants’ success came in the 2012 playoffs, when he pitched 24 ⅔ innings and allowed just 3 runs, winning 3 games (two of which came with the team facing elimination) and helping the team win its second World Series in three seasons.
 He would go on to play an important role on the 2014 championship squad as well, though he did not earn any wins in the postseason.
 After one more season with the Giants in 2015, Vogelsong became a free agent and signed back with another team he had previously played in the National League – the Pittsburgh Pirates.
-He has spent some time coming out of the bullpen but is also being used as a starter.
+He spent some time coming out of the bullpen but was also used as a starter.

 Vogelsong says he learned a lot of things while playing in Japan.
 He spent a lot of time talking and working out with veteran Tigers pitcher Tsuyoshi Shimoyanagi, and says he will always remember that Shimo-san told him to trust his catchers more.
 Vogelsong says he learned the importance of having good control and a lot of patience – two virtues he says helped extend his career and bring him success in the majors.